Checkmk

 Disabling agent update using the master switch.

-Following a successful update of Checkmk, you can reactivate the agent update in the same way.
+Following a successful update of Checkmk, you can reactivate the agent updates in the same way.

-At this point, we recommend that you initially only reactivate the automatic agent update for individual hosts or host groups.
+At this point, we recommend that you initially only reactivate the automatic agent updates for individual hosts or host groups.
 By doing so, the new agent will not be rolled out to all of your servers right away and you can familiarize yourself with the newly delivered data on a few systems.
-Also, due to the significant increase in the number of check plug-ins supplied, you might find a whole new set of services that you can then set up properly on the test systems you choose.
-You may also need new thresholds for new services.
+Also, due to the significant increase in the number of check plug-ins supplied, you might find a whole new set of services that you can then set up properly on the test systems of your choice.
+You may also need to define new thresholds for new services.
 If you tackle this on a small scale first, you will be able to minimize unnecessary false positives.

-To do this, you can simply enter a few hosts or host groups in the appropriate fields on the above page and then re-enable the Master switch.
+On the Automatic agent updates page above, you can simply enter a few hosts or host groups in the corresponding fields and then re-enable the Master switch.

 Options when updating agents to activate on specific hosts.